News

 WiCE ‘Chances for Concentrate’ project researches valorisation of concentrated residual streams

 The use of reverse osmosis (RO) in the treatment of water sources – for instance, for the production of drinking water, wastewater treatment effluent re-use, industrial water supply, or the production of irrigation water in greenhouse horticulture – generates a concentrate stream with high levels of dissolved components.
 From a circular economy perspective the valorisation of this residual stream is desirable.
 However, this is generally not yet done.
 The ‘Opportunities for Concentrate’ project explores possible valorisation routes.
-More specifically this involves investigating the treatment of brackish groundwater with ion exchange, and the supercritical gasification of organic residual streams.
+More specifically this involves investigating the treatment of brackish groundwater with ion exchange, and the supercritical treatment of organic residual streams.
 By mid-2023 this should result in a proof of principle for one or several routes which the drinking water utilities and greenhouse horticultural companies, among others, could start working on.

 The ‘Opportunities for Concentrate’ project is part of the WiCE (Water in the Circular Economy) programme of the Joint Research Programme of KWR and the water utilities (BTO).
 The project investigates how circular processing of concentrated residual streams can contribute to a future-proof freshwater supply and possibly to a more socially responsible treatment of residual streams.
 Reverse osmosis (RO) membrane filtration is an effective technique, for instance, for the use of brackish seepage water for the production of drinking water, or for the treatment of brackish groundwater to produce good irrigation water for horticultural crops.
 But the technique generates concentrate as a waste stream and it is the processing of this stream that might hinder application.
 Management options for this concentrate stream of increased salt concentration, which remains after the treatment, can only be returned to deeper subsurface layers with municipal authorisation or, in some instances, discharged into the sea.
 In the years ahead, the ‘Opportunities for Concentrate’ project will explore how to valorise the water and the components from these residual streams.